Nightshades1/TRX_Extra_1-6/README.md

 6. In-Game, press the `INSERT/Ins` key to open the menu, You can also drag/resize it like you want.

 ## Installation TR 4-6
-1. Same steps as TR 1-3 except that the save folder is named TRX2.
+1. Same steps as TR 1-3 except that the save folder is named TRX2 and only download the release tagged with _tr4-6.

 ## Uninstall
 Just replace the files with your backups, on Steam and Epic Online Store, You can directly verify the game integrity and it'll redownload/replace the files that are modified.